Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 ## Custom <a class="anchor" id="Custom"></a>

 <a href="modules/models/CustomPneumonia.py" >CustomPneumonia.py</a>

+#### Note:  The name of the class and module were poorly chosen.
+There is no dependency on the Pneumonia label and this model can be used with all 12 labels, any single label, or any combination between.

 This is a custom built network done mostly for the experience of manually building a CNN from scratch.